Cr4sh/openreil/docs/README.md

 ### Symbolic expressions <a id="_5_5"></a>

-OpenREIL can convert basic blocks and instructions into the symbolic form, it might be useful for such tasks like symbolic execution, intercating with SMT solver, decompilation and analysis of code semantics.
+OpenREIL can convert basic blocks and instructions into the symbolic form, it might be useful for such tasks like symbolic execution, interacting with SMT solver, decompilation and analysis of code semantics.

 Let's write a program that translates assembly function into IR and prints a set of symbolic expressions for it's first basic block: